-Currently the SIG has an ongoing benchmarking activity led by Prof. Yikai Chen of University of Electronic Sciences of China (UESTC).
+The SIG has an ongoing benchmarking activity led by Prof. Yikai Chen of University of Electronic Sciences of China (UESTC).
 All interested SIG members have been invited to participate.
-The intention is to publish the results both in a conference paper and also on this website later on.

 In the meantime, Dr. Miloslav Čapek of Czech Technical University and some other colleagues (mostly from the SIG) have been focusing on the benchmarking problem for a PEC sphere, for which analytical solutions of characteristic modes are available.
 He has made a webpage to summarize the achievements so far.
 Dr. Čapek has also provided some reference meshed structures which can be used for benchmarking (see below).

 Dr. Miloslav Čapek of Czech Technical University has kindly provided the following mesh structures that can be used for benchmarking in CM research, for example in the tracking of characteristic modes over frequency.

 Details and instructions of the mesh structures are given below:

 In the zip archive Meshes.zip, there are six folders with six various (planar) structures.
 They are ordered according rapidly increasing complexity, from the simple ones (like a dipole) to the challenging examples (an IFS fractal or a spherical shell).
 Even more complex structures can be added while the simpler ones will satisfactory be solved (PIFAs, fractals of higher iteration, …).

 The frequency range is specified in a file “ExX_description.txt” (“X” is the order of the example).
 The mesh in the form of [p]~points and [t]~triangles is always provided, including eps and pdf screenshot.

 The examples are namely:

 1) Thin-strip dipole, 300x5mm, 220 triangles, from: 0.3 GHz, to: 3.3GHz